Mexifornia

 Mexifornia (also Calexico or Califaztlán) is a portmanteau of Mexico and California.

 Description

-Mexifornia refers to what some see as the Mexicanization/Hispanicization of the U.S. state of California as a result of increased documented and undocumented migration of Mexican and other Hispanic people into California and the transformation of many aspects of the culture of the state.
+Mexifornia refers to what some see as the Mexicanization or Hispanicization of the U.S. state of California as a result of increased documented and undocumented migration of Mexican and other Hispanic people into California and the transformation of many aspects of the culture of the state.

 Mexifornia is seen as a state level version of what is now known as Amexica, the merging of America and Mexico;

 "The United States of "Amexica" share more than a border and a common heritage: both sides welcome the benefits of trade but struggle with the pressures of growth".
 Time magazine.

 This is a topic of a heated debate between the advocates of amnesty for illegal immigrants on one side and those wishing to enforce immigration laws on the other side.